Nasirulislam/backend/README.md

 As a result of running this script a couple of Docker containers (application and database services respectively) will be created and launched.
 By default, they will start listening to requests on the port 3000.

+Further information about deployment and infrastructure can be found [here](./docs/infrastructure/index.md)

 ## API Documentation

 Further information about the API endpoints can be found [here](./docs/api/index.md)